 The iOS version,

-Veresion 1.2 has complete voice-overs for all three parrts (prayer book, children's meditations, artist's comments).
+Version 1.2 has complete voice-overs for all three parrts (prayer book, children's meditations, artist's comments).
 Given that the sculptures at St. Thomas Church are meant to be touched, the entire experience is accessible to the blind or visually impaired.
-Version 1.2 should vbe ready by Lent, 2017.

 The iOS versionn 1.1 (iOS 8.1 and above) includes notifies the user when he or she enters St. Thomas church (either the sanctuary or Founders Hall) where the Stations (and their iBeacons) are located, and invites her or him to launch the app.
 The second video below shows how the user is notified by approaching the stations at the church, and can respond by launching the app.
 Continued use of location services running in the background can dramatically decrease battery life.
 This feature can be enabled or disabled at product launch, or at any time using Settings > Bluetooth or Settings > Privacy > Location Services.
 The notifications can also be configured using Settings >Notifications.